-- The program is a low‐enrollment program that no longer serves needs of students, faculty, and the mission of the university.
-According to UW‐Madison program review guidelines, programs that award fewer than five (5) degrees in a five‐year period are deemed “low enrollment” and are to be reviewed and considered for discontinuation.
+- The degree/major is a low-award program that no longer serves needs of students, faculty, and the mission of the university.
+According to UW-Madison program review requirements, degree/majors that award fewer than five (5) degrees in a five-year period are deemed “low award” and are to be reviewed and considered for discontinuation.

-- The program is part of a restructuring plan that will result in a merger or re‐organization of existing programs.
+- The degree/major is part of a restructuring plan that will result in a merger or re-organization of existing programs.
 Such proposals originate with faculty when they judge that program goals are more effectively achieved through renewal and restructuring that may require that one or more programs be formally discontinued.

-- The program has student enrollment and student interest, but a range of circumstances – often budgetary or resource allocation issues – compel the program faculty and school/college dean to seek suspension of admissions or program discontinuation.
+- The degree/major has student enrollment and student interest, but a range of circumstances – often budgetary or resource allocation issues – compel the program faculty and school/college dean to seek suspension of admissions or program discontinuation.

-- The program is a non‐admitting master’s program that is a partner program to a PhD program of the same name that is an admitting program.
-In such cases, notice must be given but all other limits described in these guidelines do not apply.
+- The degree/major is a non-admitting master’s program that is a partner program to a PhD program of the same name that is an admitting program.
+In such cases, notice must be given but all other limits described here do not apply.

 In all cases, suspending admissions or discontinuing an academic program requires the same open and transparent process, widespread communication, documentation of concurrence by other interested and affected units, and participation in shared governance as is required to gain approval for a new program.
 Planning and proposal development will involve consultation and communication with a wide range of academic, administrative, and student support units.
 During their lifespan, academic programs become integrated with other academic programs and student services.
-The suspension of an academic program must be managed so as to minimize any potentially adverse impact on students, on applicants admitted to the program, and on faculty and staff.
+The suspension of a degree/major must be managed so as to minimize any potentially adverse impact on students, on applicants admitted to the program, and on faculty and staff.
 Appropriate and timely notice must be given to all interested groups.
 Throughout the planning process faculty and staff should consult with their dean's office, the director of Academic Planning and Institutional Research, the Registrar’s Office, the Graduate School, the Office of Undergraduate Advising, student governance groups, and others.